LLNL/HPC-Tutorials/posix/designing_threaded_programs.md

 Covering these topics is beyond the scope of this tutorial, however interested readers can obtain a quick overview in the [Introduction to Parallel Computing](https://hpc.llnl.gov/training/tutorials/introduction-parallel-computing-tutorial) tutorial.

 In general though, in order for a program to take advantage of Pthreads, it must be able to be organized into discrete, independent tasks which can execute concurrently.
-For example, if routine1 and routine2 can be interchanged, interleaved and/or overlapped in real time, they are candidates for threading.
+For example, if two routines can be interchanged, interleaved and/or overlapped in real time, they are candidates for threading.

 ![concurrent](images/concurrent.gif)

 Programs having the following characteristics may be well suited for pthreads:

-* Work that can be executed, or data that can be operated on, by multiple tasks simultaneously:
 * Block for potentially long I/O waits
 * Use many CPU cycles in some places but not others
 * Must respond to asynchronous events